 Not so for us.
 WaLaw clients pay $500 up front so you know they’re not messing around.
 It also means they expect a high level of professional service which we’ve been providing since 2009.
 The balance of our flat fee is not due until the deal successfully closes.

 We also focus on efficiency and offering the essential services buyers and sellers need and not the trivial stuff (remember refrigerator magnets and classified ads?).
 We don’t waste time doing home tours for every Tom, Dick, and Harry which means our staff can handle far more deals than the industry average.
 By giving everyone the same great and efficient service, we are able to keep costs low and our fees reasonable.

 Sometimes.
 There are different opinions on this but the fact remains that traditional agents often work without being paid because not every transaction closes.
 In order to make up for that unpaid time, they need to charge a premium to clients who actually do close.
 So if you close your transaction, you are helping to pay your agent for all of the unpaid work he has done for other clients.
 If you don’t close your transaction but used the services of an agent, then your agent was definitely underpaid.

 Some do, but we don’t.
 At WaLaw, we think that being lawyers AND real estate agents simplifies the process for our clients.
 In a transaction this significant, we can provide the legal counsel for title review, contingency negotiation, and contract review without additional costs or time.
 That said, we also recognize our clients’ goal: To buy or sell a house.
 A combative lawyer can make that difficult.
 We balance the need to protect your interests against your desire to complete the transaction.

 A lot.
 The actual amount depends on how much you are looking to buy or sell a home for.
 Check out our fee structure.
-The higher the price of the home your buying or selling the larger our rebate will be.
+The higher the price of the home you’re buying or selling, the larger our rebate will be.